synacktiv/bip/doc/general/overview.rst

     0x1800d3006L

 The previous code show how to get value and manipulate quickly nodes.
-For making analysis it is easier to use visitor on the complete function.
+For making analysis it is easier to use visitors on the complete function.
-:meth:`HxCFunc.visit_cnode` allow to visit all the nodes in a function with a callback, :meth:`HxCFunc.visit_cnode_filterlist` allow to visit only node of a certain type by passing a list of the node.
+:meth:`HxCFunc.visit_cnode` allows to visit all the nodes in a function with a callback, :meth:`HxCFunc.visit_cnode_filterlist` allow to visit only nodes of a certain type by passing a list of the node classes.

-This script is an example for visiting a function and recuperating the format string pass to a `printk` function.
-It locates the call to `printk`, recuperate the address of the first argument, get the string and add a comment in both hexrays and the assembly:
+This script is an example for visiting a function and recuperating the format string pass to a ``printk`` function.
+It locates the call to ``printk``, recuperate the address of the first argument, get the string and add a comment in both hexrays and the assembly: